 She lunged forward into room after room, surprising the analysts and maintenance crew beyond the doors, but she could not find the person she was searching for.
 Every hall felt the same and every room as well.
 She had never been in the vast halls of a dreadnought before.
 At most she had ridden in frigates.
-There were so many places to search and she had so little time.
+There were so many places to search, multiple floors and halls, and she had so little time.

 How had it come to this?

 After everything they went through together, would she not even be able to say ‘Goodbye’?

 Her head felt tight and simultaneously airy and empty.